Ari-Zerner/spogitify/README.md

 - `archive_dir`: The directory where the playlist backups and metadata will be stored (default: `spotify-archive`).
 - `playlists_dir`: The subdirectory within `archive_dir` where the individual playlist CSV files will be stored (default: `playlists`).
 - `playlist_metadata_filename`: The name of the CSV file that will contain the playlist metadata (default: `playlists_metadata.csv`).
+- `remote_url`: The URL of the remote repository to push the archive to (default: `None`).
+The remote repository must already exist.
 - `exclude_spotify_playlists`: Whether to exclude Spotify-generated playlists from the archive (default: `yes`).
 - `exclude_playlists`: A list of specific playlists to exclude from the archive (default: `[]`).